 TCJA also significantly enhanced the lifetime exemptions that allow individuals and married couples to transfer assets to children and grandchildren estate and gift tax free.
 You may be able to benefit from these income and estate tax changes, but you may also need to act soon.

 “We have to remember that this new law only lasts through 2025,” says David Scaife, a wealth planner with U.S. Bank.
-“We have a short window where this applies and if we have a new administration in 2021, it could revert back to prior law at that time.”
+“We have a short window where this applies and with a new administration in place, many provisions could revert back to the prior law as soon as this year.”

 Be strategic about estate planning